 And indeed it is.
 Despite being a zoom lens, the new fisheye lens completely destroyed my Nikon AF 16mm f/2.8 in terms of image sharpness.
 The chromatic aberration and autofocus speed are both better.
 This is quite sad for me because I was happy with my fisheye lens before doing this review.
 But now I just don’t think it is a good match on my 36MP D800 anymore and would be even worse when one day I upgrade to a 45.7MP D850.
 It means my bank has to suffer again sooner or later.

-I do hope Nikon will release a new 16mm fisheye prime lens in the future as personally I don’t know if I will shoot at the 8mm end very often so if they do release a 16mm fisheye prime lens it can only be sharper and more importantly smaller.
+I do hope Nikon will release a new 16mm fisheye prime lens in the future as personally I don’t know if I will shoot at the 8mm end very often so I would love it if Nikon releases a 16mm fisheye prime lens it can only be sharper and more importantly smaller.
 But it’s probably a few years away at least if Nikon does release one.
 For now, if you have a high resolution full frame DSLR and wants a fisheye lens, it really is a no brainer.
 You have to get the new 8-15mm fisheye lens.

 If you like this review, please support me by giving it a LIKE by clicking the Like button at either the top or bottom of this page